 - As You Know: Annie greets Sarah and Jessie with "LESBIANS!"

-- Bittersweet Ending: while things seem to be looking up for all of the other couples, Annie and Matt's engagement, along with their relationship, seems to be effectively over, and they both seem pretty torn up about it.
+- Bittersweet Ending: While things seem to be looking up for all of the other couples, Annie and Matt's engagement, along with their relationship, seems to be effectively over, and they both seem pretty torn up about it.
 Fortunately, as a bit of a bright spot, on her flight home, as Annie seems as though she's going to order a bourbon similar to the beginning of the film, she instead opts for an orange juice.

 - Staging an Intervention: The whole point of the film.
 Ruby and Peter's constant in-fighting marriage led their other friends to stage an intervention on them to convince them to divorce.
+And then there's an intervention for Annie and her drinking problem.

 - Waxing Lyrical: A nervous Annie tries to give a pep talk to Peter and ends up quoting the Cheers theme song.